 Elevation: 8,867 ft

-Graham Peak sits at the southern end of the Albion Range above the City of Rocks National Reserve.
+Graham Peak is located at the South End of the Albion Range above the City of Rocks National Reserve.
 Eastern approaches to the peak are blocked by private land, but the peak is approachable from the National Reserve by trail.
 Access from the west and north is via old roads which are gated but are open to self-propelled travelers.
-The views from the top of the City of Rocks, Cache Peak, Mount Independence, the Black Pine Range, Utah’s Raft River Range, and Pilot Peak help make this peak a special place.
+The views from the top of the City of Rocks, Cache Peak, Mount Independence, the Black Pine Range, Utah’s Raft River Range, and Pilot Peak make this peak a special place.
 USGS Almo

 The Hiking Route from the City, Class 1-2

 Hannah North provided this additional information:

 There is a trail to get a person all the way to the top of Graham Peak, but we didn’t send you up because it has too much snow.
 It’s called the Skyline Trail.
 It goes from Indian Grove up around the Southwest Side of Graham Peak.
 The Park Service maintains this section of Skyline Trail pretty well.
 From Graham Peak, the trail goes north along the length of Albion Range to near the Pomerelle Ski Area, maybe 70% single track and 30% dirt road.
 It’s a very scenic trail.
 I would guess it’s about 25 miles long.
 Except for City of Rocks section, the Skyline Trail is not maintained by the Forest Service so it has deadfall.
 OK for hikers but not for cyclists or horses.
 Only portions of the trail still appear on topo maps but more of it is still there.

 2018 Update by Livingston Douglas